Well-formed formula: Atomic and open formulas

 An atomic formula is a formula that contains no logical connectives nor quantifiers, or equivalently a formula that has no strict subformulas.

 The precise form of atomic formulas depends on the formal system under consideration; for propositional logic, for example, the atomic formulas are the propositional variables.
 For predicate logic, the atoms are predicate symbols together with their arguments, each argument being a term.

 According to some terminology, an open formula is formed by combining atomic formulas using only logical connectives, to the exclusion of quantifiers.
 This is not to be confused with a formula which is not closed.

 Closed formulas

 A closed formula, also ground formula or sentence, is a formula in which there are no free occurrences of any variable.
-If A is a formula of a first-order language in which the variables v_{1}, …, v_{n} have free occurrences, then A preceded by ∀v_{1} ⋯ ∀v_{n} is a closure of A.
+If A is a formula of a first-order language in which the variables v_{1}, …, v_{n} have free occurrences, then A preceded by ∀v_{1} ⋯ ∀v_{n} is a universal closure of A.